damolinx/vscode-tracciatto/README.md

 This is **not a fork** of the [VS Code Ruby rdbg Debugger](https://github.com/ruby/vscode-rdbg) extension.
 That extension has been invaluable in day‑to‑day work and greatly appreciated.
 While its implementation has been referenced, Tracciatto follows a different design philosophy.
 This is evident when looking at the code, and it has made several features available from the start or simply easier to implement.

-Attach‑based debugging is the most refined because it is the mode exercised daily.
-Other debugging paths evolve more slowly simply because they are not part of my regular workflow.
-Feedback here is always welcome.
+There is a natural bias in development toward the attach-based debugging scenario because it is the one I exercise daily.
+Feedback on other scenarios is always welcome.

 <p align=center>
 <img width="600" alt="VS Code in Debug mode, with new Exception Filters window visible" src="https://github.com/user-attachments/assets/916957a6-9a11-43a4-a2b9-6479b7b572d4" />